Rudy Reyes (activist)

-Rodolfo “Rudy” Reyes (born February 27, 1977) is an American teacher, actor, archaeologist, cannabis rights activist, and chef.
+Rudy Reyes (born February 27, 1977) is an American teacher, actor, archaeologist, cannabis rights activist, and chef.
 Reyes was a contestant in the reality television competition, MasterChef, on the show's fourth season.

 Californian Reyes, known for his bravery during the Cedar Fire of 2003, volunteers as a mentor for young burn survivors, and spokesperson for United Way and the Burn Institute.